VirtualClarity/aad-sso-wordpress/README.md

 4. If one is found, the user is authenticated in WordPress as that user.
 5. (Optional) Membership to certain groups in Azure AD can be mapped to roles in WordPress.

+## Differences from upstream

+The following functional changes have been made to this module to better suit our needs.
+You may find them useful to and thus choose this repo over its parent.

+1. The login page has the Office 365 logo so that it is more obvious to users what they are doing
+2. New users are registered using their 'mail' attribute instead of their 'proxyAddresses' attribute, so that they get @yourcompany.com instead of @yourcompany.onmicrosoft.com in their profile
+3. Since we use it in conjunction with the Force Login plugin to create an internet-accessible but private site, the user is always redirected to the site's home page after logging in, rather than back to the page they came from.
+This avoids a weird condition where after logging in the user is taken back to the login page.
+If you aren't using Force Login this brute force approach might be too harsh for you.
+If so play with redirect_after_login() in aad_sso_wordpress.php

 ## Getting Started

 The following instructions will get you started.
 In this case, we will be configuring the plugin to use the user roles configured in WordPress.